 Shadowing Experts

 Spend time shadowing experts in your field.
 Watch how they use their skills every day and ask questions about their methods.
-This gives you valuable insights and helps you understand how to apply your skills in real situations.
+This gives you valuable insights and allows you to understand how to apply your skills in real situations.

 Bottom Line

-To make the most impact, include a mix of hard skills (technical abilities) and soft skills (people skills).
+To make the most impact, include a mixture of hard skills and soft skills (technical abilities & people skills).
 Tailor your skills list for each job application.
 Show how you’ve used these skills in the past, and provide specific examples whenever possible.

 Keep learning and adding new skills regularly.
 The job market is always changing, and your skills should grow.
 So, staying committed to learning makes you a stronger candidate.